MelissaNolan/Rosalind/README.md

 # Rosalind
-This repository contains solutions to the the problems presented in the Bioinformatics Stronghold section of the Rosalind website.All code is written in Python by myself.
+This repository contains solutions to the the problems presented in the Bioinformatics Stronghold section of the Rosalind website.
+All code is written in Python by myself.

 ## Purpose